Aom-web/Bank-Marketing-Analysis/README.md

 ```
 <img width="394" height="184" alt="22" src="https://github.com/user-attachments/assets/535a7615-5afe-4210-b741-d4151235eae8" />

-### ANSWER: The people with a university degree responded positively the most to the fixed deposit
+### Answer: The people with a university degree responded positively the most to the fixed deposit

 ## DASHBOARD
 Bank Marketing Analysis based on the day of the week, housing situation of the people with positive response and the education level with the most positive yield.